Michael Amir Murillo: New York Red Bulls

-On 18 February 2017 it was announced that Murillo was joining New York Red Bulls on a season long loan.
-On 29 July 2017 Murillo scored his first goal for New York in a 4–0 rout over Montreal Impact.
+On 18 February 2017, it was announced that Murillo was joining New York Red Bulls on a season-long loan.
+On 29 July 2017, he scored his first goal for New York in a 4–0 rout over Montreal Impact.

 On 22 October 2017 Murillo scored his second goal for New York in a 2–1 victory over rival D.C.
 United, in the last match played at RFK Stadium.
 The Red Bulls exercised their contract option to permanently sign him on 11 November 2017.

 On 13 March 2018, Murillo assisted on two goals in New York's 3–1 victory over Club Tijuana in the CONCACAF Champions League, helping the club advance to semifinals of the Champions League for the first time.
-On 14 April 2018, Murillo scored his first goal of the season for New York in a 3–1 victory over Montreal Impact.
+On 14 April 2018, he scored his first goal of the season for New York in a 3–1 victory over Montreal Impact.
 He was also selected to participate for the New York Red Bulls in the MLS All-Star Game against Italy's Juventus on 1 August 2018 in the Mercedes-Benz Stadium in Atlanta, Georgia, US, making him the first Panamanian to participate in an MLS All-Star game.

-During his time with the Red Bulls, Murillo totalled 80 appearances in all competitions, scoring four goals and providing eight assists.
+During his time with the Red Bulls, Murillo totalled 80 appearances in all competitions, scoring four goals and providing eight assists and winning the 2018 Supporters Shield with the club.

 Anderlecht

-On 6 December 2019, the Red Bulls announced the transfer of Murillo to Belgian side R.S.C.
-Anderlecht.
-Murillo scored his first goal for his new club on February 23, 2020, during a 6-1 victory versus K.A.S.
-Eupen.
+On 6 December 2019, the Red Bulls announced the transfer of Murillo to Belgian side Anderlecht.
+Murillo scored his first goal for his new club on 23 February 2020, during a 6–1 victory versus Eupen.

+Marseille

+On 30 August 2023, Murillo joined French side Olympique de Marseille.